Euthanasia of dog Loki: Owner feels 'vindicated' by AVS findings, says he lived through hell

 In March, the owners had agreed to send the dog to a shelter in Malaysia, but after Malaysia implemented its movement control order to reduce the spread of COVID-19, these plans were shelved.

-"If we had been able to get him to the sanctuary in Malaysia, he would have been running around with dog friends all day, which would have warmed my heart even though he would no longer be with me and my family," Mr Mygind said.
+"If we had been able to get him to the sanctuary in Malaysia, he would have been running around with dog friends all day, which would have warmed my heart even though he would no longer be with me and my family," Christian said.

 "But if you have exploited all other options and the dog is a danger to your family or the general public, I still believe euthanasia at a respectable vet, like the one we used, is the best option for both humans and the dog," he said.

-Note: Editor's note: The surname of Loki's owner has been removed from this article after he made a request following its publication.